dianetc/6.7830_Bayes/README.md

 ## Project Overview

-The code implements testing frameworks to evaluate if various LLMs (like GPT-4o-mini, Grok-beta, and DeepSeek-chat) satisfy the martingale property when generating samples from statistical distributions.
+The code implements testing frameworks to evaluate if various LLMs (like GPT-4o-mini, Grok-beta, and DeepSeek-R1) satisfy the martingale property when generating samples from statistical distributions.

 Two implementations are provided:
-- `experiment.py`: Initial implementation using Together AI API (more complex and I couldn't make it work efficiently)
+- `experiment.py`: Initial implementation using Together AI API (more complex and I couldn't make it work efficiently), so I had to swich tactics :(
 - `martingale_experiments.py`: Current implementation using OpenAI CLI for Grok, Deepseek, and 4o-mini

 ## Installation